 What’s next

-• Spanberger and Hashmi's continued support may influence their political futures and the Democratic Party's cohesion in Virginia.
+• Spanberger and Hashmi's continued support for Jones could impact their political futures and voter turnout in the upcoming election.